awslabs/voice-powered-analytics/README.md

 **Note** There are two steps that differ from the typical AWS workflow.

 * Development of an Alexa skill requires creation of an account at [Amazon Developer](https://developer.amazon.com/alexa-skills-kit) If you have not created an account yet, please do so before the workshop.
-* Using QuickSight requires signing up for the service on a per user basis.
+* Using QuickSight requires [signing up](http://docs.aws.amazon.com/quicksight/latest/user/sign-up-existing.html) for the service on a per user basis.
 Please conplete this step before the workshop to save on time.

 ## Workshop Steps

 This workshop is designed for first time users of Athena and Alexa.
 We have broken the workshop into three Steps or focus topics.
 These are:

-* **Athena and Data Discovery Step**
+* **Athena and Data Discovery Steps**
-* **Alexa Skill Building Step**
+* **Alexa Skill Building Steps**
-* **Advanced Alexa Skill Building Step**

-We expect most attendees to be able to complete both the Alexa Skill Building and Athena and Data Discovery Steps and if time permits or if you are as excited about Alexa Notifications as we are, you can focus in on the optional path, Advanced Alexa Skill Building.
+We expect most attendees to be able to complete both the Alexa Skill Building and Athena and Data Discovery Steps.

 We have provided cloud formation templates and solutions for all steps where the attende is expected to write code.
 Generally these come in two flavors:

 1. Full solution where the attendee does not have to write any code
-1. Partial solution where the attendee can author key selections of the code and double check thier work.
+2. Partial solution where the attendee can author key selections of the code and double check thier work.
 This path is the recomended path as it provides for the most learning.
 If time becomes an issue, attendes will always have access to the full solitions so be bold!
+3. Many sections also have **Bonus Sections** where you can build additional capability on top of the workshop.
+While there aren't hard-and-fast answers for the bonus sections, feel free to engage your workshop facilitator(s)/lab assistant(s) if you'd like additional assistance with these areas.

 In addition to deciding between using the full or partial solutions.
 The attende can also choose to focus in on the Big Data portion or the Voice powered portion.
 Please spend time in the workshop you find most interesting and use our full solutions for anything you have already mastered or are not interested in.
 The partial solution is designed to give you a head start, but still require key additions from the attende.
 <table>